cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Elligator 2 method {#elligator2}

+Bernstein, Hamburg, Krasnova, and Lange give a mapping that applies to any curve with a point of order 2 {{BHKL13}}, which they call Elligator 2.

 Preconditions: A Montgomery curve K * t^2 = s^3 + J * s^2 + s where
 J != 0, K != 0, and (J^2 - 4) / K^2 is non-zero and non-square in F.